darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

 **States**

-* Empty: “Add transcript to unlock your Academics milestone.”
+* Empty: "Add transcript to unlock your Academics milestone."

 ---